Estimated reading time: 15 minutes

 1. Projected Expenses

-I probably should have put budgeting first; however, we need to consider what we need to pay for during the year before we build a budget.
+I probably should have put budgeting first; however, we must consider what we need to pay for during the year before building a budget.

 For example, if we have a $200 bill for Central Air maintenance and inspection for a unit under warranty, you save for it monthly.